hcientist/OnlinePythonTutor/v3/docs/embedding-HOWTO.md

 If the user wants to click the 'Edit code' button to edit the code, then they are brought to the [code editor page](http://pythontutor.com/visualize.html).

+Also, note that the visualization is run client-side; thus, after the user loads the webpage (from the Internet or, say, a USB drive), they can play with the visualization without an Internet connection.

+Finally, multiple visualizations can be embedded in a single HTML webpage, although you need to be careful to redraw the SVG arrows when page elements are resized or moved.

 ## The Nitty-Gritty